Home HealthTopics Health Centers Reference Library Search NetWellnessSearch Advanced

 Most couples are surprised to discover that it often takes several months of active "trying" to achieve pregnancy.
 Keep in mind that:

-For these reasons, most obstetrician-gynecologists will recommend that couples try for up to a year to achieve pregnancy on their own before seeking medical assistance.
+For these reasons, it is recommend that women less than 35 years old try for up to a year to achieve pregnancy, and women 35 or older try for 6 months on their own before seeking medical assistance.

 This is assuming that a woman has regular monthly menstrual periods and that there are no known fertility problems.
+If there is a known issue, help should be sought earlier.
 Several good guides are available to improve the chances of becoming pregnant by increasing your understanding of the factors that affect fertility.

 Sources: